mbazaliy/Swift-swizzling/README.md

 Swift-swizzling
 ===============

-Method swizzling in Swift example
+Just simple example of method swizzling in Swift, check swizzleEmAll() for details